DylanMeeus/springboot_jwt_blog/_posts/2014-07-11-using-auth0-and-appery-to-build-mobile-apps-with-identity-management.markdown

 - ios
 - android
 - auth0
-- appery
+- apperyio
 - login
 - signup
 ---

 _This is a guest post by Dmitry Zaytsev.
-He is the Developer Evangelist at [Appery](http://appery.io)_
+He is the Developer Evangelist at [Appery.io](http://appery.io)_

 Building mobile apps with identity management wasn't simple, until now.
 [Auth0](http://auth0.com/), a cloud service that eliminates the friction of identity for your app, and [Appery.io](http://appery.io/), the only cloud platform with visual development tools and integrated backend services are collaborating to make this happen.
 With the jointly created Appery.io Auth0 plugin, you can simplify identity management integration for your app and this post will show you how.